chantal2000/-Battling-Knights-game/README.md

 If you want To run the app use:
                  python run.py

-            To run the test use:
+ If you want To run the test use:

                  python test.py

 Moves are read in from `moves.txt`.